 An influx of bars, restaurants and boutiques has transformed the stretch of South Ossington between Queen and Dundas into Toronto's latest and greatest destination for drinking and dining.

-Pape Village is a modest neighbourhood north of Danforth Avenue.
+Pape Village is a modest neighbourhood north of Danforth Avenue full of bakeries, restaurants and small shops.
 The main arteries are Pape Avenue and O'Connor and each is dotted with casual restaurants, bakeries and other local hangouts.

 This diverse community is home to Tibetan, North African and West Indian enclaves mixed in with some of Toronto's best vintage fashion, furniture and fabric stores.